Coherent Springer theory and the categorical Deligne-Langlands correspondence: Moduli of Langlands parameters for GLn

 Recall that we have identified these endomorphism rings with certain Hecke algebras via type theory.
 In particular, we have the type $(K_{L_{\nu}},\tau_{L_{\nu}})$ of $L_{\nu}^{\vee}$, an $M^{\vee}$-cover $(K_{M^{\vee}},\tau_{M^{\vee}})$ coming from the parabolic $(P')^{\vee} \cap M^{\vee}$ opposite $P^{\vee} \cap M^{\vee}$, and a $G^{\vee}$-cover $(K,\tau)$ coming from the parabolic $(P')^{\vee}$ opposite $P^{\vee}$.
 Theorem~\ref{thm:cover induction} then gives us a map:

 \begin{lemma} We have a commutative diagram:

-in which the left-hand vertical map is $T_{(Q')^{\vee}}$ and the right hand map is induced by the isomorphism of $\cS_{\nu}$ with $(\iota_Q)_* \pi_Q^* \cS_{\nu,M}$. \end{lemma} \begin{proof} The machinery of the previous subsection, together with the compatibility of the general case with the Iwahori case in section~\ref{types} allow us to reduce to the case where $\nu = 1$.
-In this case the claim reduces to the compatibility of the Ginsburg-Kazhdan-Lusztig interpretation of the affine Hecke algebra as $K_0$ of the Steinberg variety with parabolic induction, and may be checked directly. \end{proof}
+where the right hand map is induced by the isomorphism of $\cS_{\nu} \simeq (\iota_Q)_* \pi_Q^* \cS_{\nu,M}$. \end{lemma} \begin{proof} The machinery of the previous subsection, together with the compatibility of the general case with the Iwahori case in section~\ref{types} allow us to reduce to the case where $\nu = 1$.
+In this case the claim reduces to the compatibility of the Ginsburg-Kazhdan-Lusztig interpretation of the affine Hecke algebra as $K_0$ of the Steinberg variety with parabolic induction, checked in the proof of Theorem \ref{thm endomorph}. \end{proof}

 As a consequence, we deduce:

 \begin{thm} We have a commutative diagram of functors: